mobxjs/mobx-state-tree/README.md

 Note that invalidation will only trigger while the reference is attached to a parent (be it a model, an array, a map, etc.).

-A default implementation of such `onInvalidated` hook is provided by the `types.safeReference` and `types.safeReferenceForCollection` types.
-They are like a standard reference, except that once the target node becomes invalidated it will:
+A default implementation of such `onInvalidated` hook is provided by the `types.safeReference` type.
+It is like a standard reference, except that once the target node becomes invalidated it will:

 -   If its parent is a model: Set its own property to `undefined`
 -   If its parent is an array: Remove itself from the array
 -   If its parent is a map: Remove itself from the map

-While `safeReference` can be used both inside model properties and inside collections (arrays/maps), it is usually better to use `safeReferenceForCollection` for collections since they don't have the chance to take `undefined` as a possible value.
+The optional options parameter object accepts a parameter named `acceptsUndefined`, which is set to true by default, so it is suitable for model properties.
+When used inside collections (arrays/maps) it is recommended to set this option to false so it can't take undefined as value, which is usually the desired in those cases.

-Strictly speaking, `safeReference` is implemented as
+Strictly speaking, `safeReference` with `acceptsUndefined` set to true (the default) is implemented as

 ```js
 types.maybe(